[Originally published April 6, 2021. Updated April 2025]

 VDAs are nothing new, but we have seen an increase in them over the last few years.
 Part of this can be attributed to increased state tax responsibilities due to the Wayfair decision.
 As a result, companies are finding that they need to determine whether they may previously have had enough physical presence to create nexus.
 If so, the company needs to determine how far back the exposure goes.

-That said, even three years later, many companies are still discovering this potential landmine and as a result, turning to VDAs to get compliant.
+Even three years later, many companies are still discovering this potential landmine and, as a result, turning to VDAs to get compliant.
 This is also true for international companies.
-We recently helped three consumer product companies with international affiliations remediate their U.S. liabilities relative to sales tax.
+For example, we recently helped three consumer product companies with international affiliations remediate their U.S. liabilities relative to sales tax.
+One client discovered that their U.S. sales activities—though mostly through online marketplaces—had triggered nexus in multiple states.
+With our help, they entered into VDAs in five states, limiting their lookback periods and avoiding over $150,000 in penalties.

 Another reason why Wayfair has drawn attention to the area of non-compliance and the need to go the voluntary disclosure route is the flurry of new rules for marketplace facilitators.
 As we’ve described in previous blogs, marketplace facilitators (such as Amazon, Etsy, etc.) are now responsible for collecting the sales tax on sales made by sellers through their marketplaces.
 So, often sellers believe they are relieved of the duty to collect tax.
 They are – but only on the marketplace.
 Depending on their other sales channels (for instance, direct to consumer from their own website), they often still have to collect some sales tax.
 Many times, companies don’t even realize they may have a problem.